lovell/sharp/docs/api.md

 #### toFile(path, [callback])

 `path` is a String containing the path to write the image data to.

-The format is inferred from the extension, with JPEG, PNG, WebP, TIFF and DZI supported.
+If an explicit output format is not selected, it will be inferred from the extension, with JPEG, PNG, WebP, TIFF and DZI supported.

 `callback`, if present, is called with two arguments `(err, info)` where: